 ⇒ The terrace of the Michelin-starred restaurant La Grande Cascade in the Bois de Boulogne (75016)

-⇒ The terrace of the River Café barge in Issy-les-Moulineaux
+⇒ The terrace of the Péniche River Café in Issy-les-Moulineaux

-Photo credits: Nicolas Diolez and Melle Bon Plan Photos are not royalty-free, photographer authorization is mandatory before any use
+Photo credits: Nicolas Diolez and Melle Bon Plan Photos not royalty-free, photographer's authorization required before any use